D2KLab/explorer/docs/docs/installation.md

   - `/src/pages` - Any JSX file within this directory will be converted into a website page.
 More details can be found in the [pages guide](guides/creating-pages.md).
 - `/config.js` - A config file containing the site configuration.
 - `/package.json` - A D2KLab Explorer website is a React app.
 You can install and use any npm packages you like in them.
-- `/docker-compose.yml` - Along with `docker-compose.dev.yml` and `docker-compose.prod.yml`, these files are used to deploy the website into a running application.
+- `/docker-compose.dev.yml` and `/docker-compose.prod.yml` - These files are used to deploy the website into a running application.
 - `/theme.js` - Used to change the global appearance and colors of the website.

 ## Running the development server {#running-the-development-server}